sgrif/hands-on-backbone-notes/03-views.md

   - Pages load wicked fast
   - Go back and forward as fast as possible and note that everything still works and keeps up
-  - Can demonstrate that doing the same thing on Basecamp breaks it.
-Good going DHH.

 - If we're doing *really* well on time, do an aside on how this could be partially server side